-TABLE 59: IDP FORUM MEETING
+TABLE 61: IDP FORUM MEETING

+TYPE OF ENGAGEMENT WARD/TOWN DATE

+Piketberg 4 October 2018

-TYPE OF ENGAGEMENT WARD/TOWN DATE IDD Forum meetings Piketberg Velddrif 4 October 2018 5 October 2018 IDP Forum meetings Piketberg - combined 10 May 2019
+IDP Forum meetings Velddrif 5 October 2018

+Piketberg - combined 10 May 2019

 The format of the IDP Representative Forum Meetings was reviewed in 2013/14 in a bid to improve participation by key community stakeholders.
 An outcome of this review was a decision to use the forums to involve the different sectors of the Bergrivier Municipal Area.
 The following diagram illustrates the sectorial division of the Bergrivier Community.